On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

 \subsection{Orbifolding}

-We first describe the orbifolding procedure\footnote{We note here that some authors (e.g.~\cite{ffrs09}) use the term `orbifolding' to mean quotienting out the underlying vertex operator algebra by a group symmetry, to arrive at a new vertex operator algebra.
-In this paper, we use the notion of orbifolding found in e.g.~\cite{Ginsparg1988}, and only deal with orbifoldings that do not take us away from the category of representations of the super Virasoro algebra, as explained below.} in the case of a bosonic CFT, i.e. when no fermionic modes are present.
-Let $\mH$ be the underlying pre-Hilbert space of a CFT $\mathcal{C}$ and let $\rho:G\to\text{End}(\mH)$ be an action of a finite group $G$ on $\mH$ such that \begin{enumerate} \item $\mH$ is simultaneously diagonalisable with respect to $L_0,\overline{L}_0$ and $\rho(g)$ for every $g\in G$, where $L_0,\overline{L}_0$ are viewed as linear operators on $\mH$; \item $\rho(g)$ commutes with $L_n$ and $\overline{L}_n$ for every $n$, where $L_n,\overline{L}_n$ are viewed as linear operators on $\mH$. \end{enumerate} Decomposing $\mH=\bigoplus_{a,b\,\in P}\mH_a\otimes\overline{\mH}_b$ into a direct sum of irreducible components, we see that the above conditions imply that $\rho(g)$ must act by multiplication by a root of unity $\xi_{a,b}(g)$ on a lowest weight vector of $\mH_a\otimes\overline{\mH}_b$, and therefore by multiplication by $\xi_{a,b}(g)$ on the whole of $\mH_a\otimes\overline{\mH}_b$.
+We first describe the orbifolding procedure\footnote{We note here that some authors (e.g.~\cite{ffrs09}) use the term `orbifolding' to mean restricting the underlying vertex operator algebra to the fixed point of a group action to arrive at a new vertex operator algebra.
+In this paper, we use the notion of orbifolding found in e.g.~\cite{Ginsparg1988}, and only deal with orbifoldings that do not take us away from the category of representations of the super Virasoro algebra, as explained below.} in the case of a rational (bosonic) CFT.
+Let $\mH$ be the underlying pre-Hilbert space of a CFT $\mathcal{C}$ and let $\rho:G\to\text{End}(\mH)$ be an action of a finite group $G$ on $\mH$ such that \begin{enumerate} \item $\mH$ is simultaneously diagonalisable with respect to $L_0,\overline{L}_0$ and $\rho(g)$ for every $g\in G$, where $L_0,\overline{L}_0$ are viewed as linear operators on $\mH$; \item $\rho(g)$ commutes with $L_n$ and $\overline{L}_n$ for every $n$, where $L_n,\overline{L}_n$ are viewed as linear operators on $\mH$. \end{enumerate} In this paper we will only be interested in the simple case where $\rho(g)$ acts by multiplication by a root of unity on each irreducible representation of the extended symmetry algebra for all $g\in G$.
+This will always be the case when for example the lowest weight space is 1-dimensional.
+Decompose $\mH=\bigoplus_{a\,\in P_l,b\,\in P_r}\mH_a\otimes\overline{\mH}_b$, where $P_l,P_r$ are sets of labels of (not necessarily distinct) irreducible representations of the symmetry algebra. $\rho(g)$ then acts by multiplication by the root of unity $\xi_{a,b}(g)$ on the irreducible representation $\mH_a\otimes\overline{\mH}_b$.
 It follows that the action of $G$ on the states of $\mH$ is entirely described by its action on the characters $\rho(g)(\chi_{a}\chi_{b}^*)=\xi_{a,b}(g)\chi_{a}\chi_{b}^*$.
 For notational simplicity we shall now simply write $g$ in place of $\rho(g)$.

 We want to construct a $G$-invariant CFT from $\mathcal{C}$, the \emph{$G$-orbifold} of $\mathcal{C}$, denoted $\mathcal{C}/G$.
 We will restrict our attention to an abelian group $G$ for ease of notation, but one can generalise to non-abelian groups with a little care (see e.g.~\cite{Ginsparg1988}).